 Students can access a list of off-campus employment opportunities online at the Career Services website.
-Go to the University website www.utpb.edu, then locate Career Services (under Student Services), and then search the available list for current work-study jobs.
+Go to the University website www.utpb.edu, then locate Career Services (under Campus Life), and then search the available list for current off-campus jobs.